zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 **AWS Artifact**： is your go-to, central resource for compliance-related information that matters to you.

 **AWS Lake Formation** is a service that makes it easy to set up a secure data lake in days.
 A data lake is a centralized, curated, and secured repository that stores all your data, both in its original form and prepared for analysis.
 AWS Lake Formation is integrated with **AWS Glue** which you can use to create a data catalog that describes available datasets and their appropriate business applications.

+**RDS Proxy** helps you manage a large number of connections from Lambda to an RDS database by establishing a warm connection pool to the database.

+**AWS Proton** allows you to deploy any serverless or container-based application with increased efficiency, consistency, and control.
+You can define infrastructure standards and effective continuous delivery pipelines for your organization.
+Proton breaks down the infrastructure into environment and service (“infrastructure as code” templates).

+**Amazon Rekognition** is simply a service that can identify the objects, people, text, scenes, and activities on your images or videos, as well as detect any inappropriate content.